jmaronas/DecoupledBayesianCalibration.pytorch/README.md

 # BayesianDeepModelCalibration.pytorch
-Code for reproducing some of the experiments of the ICML 2019 submission named Calibration of Deep Probabilistic Models with Decoupled Bayesian Neural Networks.
+Code for reproducing some of the experiments of the Preprint Work named Calibration of Deep Probabilistic Models with Decoupled Bayesian Neural Networks.
 Follow the instructions.

 ## Important